Large Dimensional Latent Factor Modeling with Missing Observations and Applications to Causal Inference: Asymptotic Results

 \subsection{Asymptotic Normality}

 The factors, loadings, and common components are asymptotically normally distributed.
 Indeed, Theorem \ref{theorem:asy-normal-equal-weight} states that the asymptotic distributions have two parts: First, we recover the asymptotic variance that is identical to the conventional PCA in \cite{bai2003inferential} under the same rate conditions.
 These are the expression when we set the additional correction terms $\covII_{\Lambda,j}$ and $\covII_{F,t} $ to zero.
 However, in the presence of missing values, these correction terms are necessary to capture the additional uncertainty.
-Theorem \ref{theorem:asy-normal-equal-weight} also includes the asymptotic expansions that lead to normal distributions.
+Theorem \ref{theorem:asy-normal-equal-weight} also includes the asymptotic expansions that lead to the normal distributions.
 As stated in the previous section, the difference between the unit-specific rotation $H_j$ and the ``global'' rotation matrix $H$ contributes to the distribution and leads to the variance correction terms $\covII_{\Lambda,j}$ and $\covII_{F,t}$.
 As expected, this variance correction is increasing in the number of missing observations.
-We want to emphasize again that this type of variance correction is a conceptional issue that cannot be avoided when making use of all observed entries.\footnote{In the asymptotic distribution, we apply the rotation matrices to the estimated loadings and factors instead of their population values as in \cite{bai2003inferential}.
-Obviously, these two representations are equivalent and can be easily transformed into each other, but the asymptotic results seem to be more intuitive with our representation.}
+We want to emphasize again that this type of variance correction is a conceptual issue that cannot be avoided when making use of all observed entries.\footnote{In the asymptotic distribution, we apply the rotation matrices to the estimated loadings and factors instead of their population values as in \cite{bai2003inferential}.
+Obviously, these two representations are equivalent and can be easily transformed into each other.
+Our choice of representation was made for exposition purposes only.}

 \begin{theorem} Under Assumptions \ref{ass:obs-equal-weight}, \ref{ass:factor-model} and \ref{ass:mom-clt} and for $N,T \rightarrow \infty$ we have for each $j$ and $t$: \begin{enumerate}[wide=0pt, widest=99,leftmargin=\parindent, labelsep=*] \item For $\sqrt{T}/N \rightarrow 0$ the asymptotic distribution of the loadings is